Xto-dev/PaintTogether/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+Areas for contribution:
+- Automated tests for drawing and layer operations
+- Additional brush types and effects
+- Export/import functionality for drawings
+- User authentication and persistent rooms
+- Mobile UI improvements

 ## Contact

 For questions or issues, please create an issue in the repository.